 It’s easy to create your own simple music resources at home.
 Simply print the PDF below, colour in and cut out the finger puppets and hive and enjoy!

 Want an exceptional music program for your childcare centre?
 All of our teachers are highly qualified and experienced musicians and teachers.
-If you have a centre in Brisbane, Gold Coast, Sunshine Coast or Sydney we would LOVE to hear from you!
+If you have a centre in Brisbane or on the Gold Coast or Sunshine Coast we would LOVE to hear from you!